I have a love affair with America.

 So after all that bone gnawing, I thought I would give it a go and make some my own.
 There are different legends of how they came about – mostly coming from Buffalo, NY – not actually using buffalo meat.
 All using deep fried wings unbreaded then coated in a hot sauce and butter combo.
 Served with blue cheese dressing and celery sticks- apparently as the heat compounds in chillies aren’t water soluble so you need something fatty like the blue cheese dressing to tame the fire.
 Supposed the celery helps with the cooling too!
 And oh my sometimes that’s needed!

-To do the real deal I ordered some of Frank’s Buffalo Sauce online but I’m guessing there’s all sorts out there you can try out.
-The next thing to think about is to whether to fry or grill or boil then fry or boil then grill, there’s so many variations out there that people swear is the best method for them!
-Unfortunately the little fryer I have would take forever to feed my friends the volume of wings they demand so I baked them on a rack to crisp up.
+To do the real deal I ordered some of Frank’s Buffalo Sauce online but I’m guessing there are all sorts out there you can try out.
+The next thing to think about is to whether to fry or grill or boil then fry or boil then grill, there are so many variations out there that people swear is the best method for them!
+Unfortunately, the little fryer I have would take forever to feed my friends the volume of wings they demand so I baked them on a rack to crisp up.
 Maybe when it’s just me, I might fry some up for a treat.

-- – 20 chicken wings (I removed the tips with scissors and split the wings in two parts at the joint)
+- 20 Chicken Wings (I removed the tips with scissors and split the wings into two parts at the joint)